 Our annual bonus program is intended to reward our named executive officers for meeting individual and/or corporate performance goals for a fiscal year.
-In the first quarter of 2022, the Board set our corporate performance goals for 2022, which goals related to research and development, regulatory, finance and other general corporate goals.
-For 2021, each of Ms. Brainard and Messrs.
-Sinha, Van Beek, and Miller were entitled to receive a target bonus of up to 60%, 45%, 40% and 40% of his base salary, respectively.
-In January 2022, our compensation committee determined that the Company had achieved its corporate goals for 2021 at 100% and, as a result, our named executive officers earned the amounts set forth above in the "Summary Compensation Table."
+In the first quarter of 2023, the Board set our corporate performance goals for 2023, which goals related to research and development, regulatory, finance and other general corporate goals.
+For 2023, each of Dr. Brainard and Messrs.
+Sinha and Miller were entitled to receive a target bonus of up to 60%, 45%, and 40% of her base salary, respectively.
+In January 2024, our compensation committee determined that the Company had not achieved its corporate goals for 2023 and, as a result, our named executive officers did not earn any bonus under our annual bonus program.